AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 UT's consensus is emergent from an *additive and collaborative* process.
 Adding more simplex-chains increases security incrementally, but if one simplex-chain fails (or is attacked) then it doesn't have magnified negative effects for the rest of the network (e.g., by causing a network-wide DoS).
 This means we can potentially add lots of different types of blockchain security, with different qualities, to create a platform where dapp-authors can *choose the desired qualities*.

 Do they want a highly secure base-chain, but variance in block times isn't a problem?
-Then they should go with an ASIC-chain.
+Then they should go with an ASIC-chain[^asic-variance].
 Do they want a moderately secure base-chain, but with *low* variance in block times?
 Then go with a GPU-chain.
 Do they want a moderate-to-low security base-chain, but with regular (near-zero-variance) block times?
 Then go with a PoS/PoA-chain (at the simplex level).

+[^asic-variance]: Note that simplex-chains with PoW algorithms for which there are ASICs can have lower variance, too, if there are multiple simplex-chains with that same algorithm.

 ### Lowering Block Production Variance